Azure-Samples/active-directory-b2c-dotnetcore-webapi/README.md

 ## About the code

+Here there's a quick guide to the most interesting authentication related bits of the sample.

+### Token validation
 As it is standard practice for ASP.NET Core Web APIs, the token validation functionality is implemented with the JWT Bearer middleware.
 Here there's a relevant snippet from the middleware initialization:

 ```csharp